8 best toy excavators rated from wood to RC

 - the ease of driving: it is a bit easy to drive back and forth, because some excavators are quite stiff!

 Best excavator toys rated

-Now that we know why construction toys are so much fun for kids (and not just boys!), Let me show you my favorite excavators.
+Now that we know why construction toys is so much fun for kids (and not just boys!), I'll show you my favorite excavators.

 What makes these items so much fun?

 Bruder is known for are good construction toys, and I've written about it before, because whatever I buy from it, from: